-A detailed summary of all of the Company's significant accounting policies is included in Note 2 to the annual audited consolidated financial statements for the year ended June 30, 2021.
+A detailed summary of all of the Company's significant accounting policies is included in Note 2 to the annual audited consolidated financial statements for the year ended June 30, 2022.

-Areas that often require significant management estimates and judgement include inventory, the estimated useful lives and depreciation of property, plant and equipment, the estimated useful lives and amortization of intangible assets, goodwill, sharebased compensation, warrants, accruals, provisions and the determination of the functional currency.
+Areas that often require significant management estimates and judgement include biological assets and inventory, the estimated Areas that often require significant management estimates and judgement include biological assets and inventory, the estimated useful lives and depreciation of property, plant and equipment, the estimated useful lives and amortization of intangible assets, goodwill, share-based compensation, warrants, accruals, provisions and the determination of the functional currency.
 The following is an outline of the estimates that the Company considers as critical in the preparation of its consolidated financial statements: